goofy2k/MIDI-sequencer/README.md

 - uint8_t midiPacket already defined in nimBLEdriver.cpp
  PROBABLY WISE TO CREATE/RE-USE A STRUCTURE/CLASS WHERE MQTTdriver and niBLEdriver inherit this (AND MORE) from
 - same for connectedTask (already defined).
 But in this case: MQTT probably doesn't need this a much is event-driven.
 This is also logical fr the input side.
   So: commented out in MQTTdriver.cpp
+- deviceConnected  double definition, commented out in MQTTdriver.cpp.
+Reconnect for MQTT is probably already covered in MQTT part